Who is eligible as a participant?

-There are no strict conditions on who is eligible for application.
-We recommend applicants to have finished at least their undergraduate studies (BA degree) to have a certain command of scientific work and an idea of scientific projects.
-However, a certain educational degree is not a necessity.
-Advanced graduate students (MA) and Ph.D. students certainly fit best.
-Also, scholars even further in their career (e.g. postdocs) are invited to apply, too.
+There are no strict criteria for eligibility.
+However, applicants should have finished at least their undergraduate studies (BA degree) and have a certain command of scientific work and an idea of scientific projects.

-We recommend to all applicants to describe their experience with and knowledge of the research topic and/or CSS methods.
+We recommend to all applicants to describe their experience with and knowledge of the research topic and/or CSS methods as well as programming languages and statistical software.

 Do I need to have a certain educational degree for being admitted?